semanticpy/owlreadyL/README.rst

 * Support the annotation of annotations (e.g. a comment on a comment)
 * Bugfixes:
   - Fix Concept.descendant_concepts() in PymedTermino2
+  - Update already loaded properties when new ontologies are loaded

 Links
 -----